SkymouseStudios/skymse-jekyll/_drafts/10-best-apps-for-business-owners.md

 ### What's new in Evernote 2018?

-They just added templates which is a sweet way to get started quickly and standardize some of your information.
+They just added templates which are a sweet way to get started quickly and standardize some of your information.

-They also added a dark mode. (finally!)
+They also added a dark mode.
+(Finally!)

-#### What you might not like
+#### What you might not like:

 Evernote is only useful if you use it systematically.
-It also works way better if you use for everything.
+It also works way better if you use it for everything.
 So for us, we don't use Microsoft Word for typing up drafts or ideas, we put it all in Evernote.

-You should also be aware that with the free version of the Evernote app you can only sync 2 devices at a time and you can't view notes on the mobile app if you don't have internet.
+You should also be aware that with the free version of the Evernote app, you can only sync 2 devices at a time, and you can't view notes on the mobile app if you don't have internet.

 ### Alternates to Evernote